aigerabae/chloroplasts/species_id.md

 ls
 ```

-I will have them running one after another in the next few hours
+I will have them running one after another; 1 sample took 395.24 s, so total should be done in 2000 seconds = 33 mins